 - Having fewer flashbacks, or not having them any more at all

 Independent Sexual Violence Advisor (ISVA)

 We will offer to arrange support from an Independent Sexual Violence Advisor.
-If you decide to report they will advocate for you while your case is investigated and make sure that you receive regular updates from the police.
+Children are referred to a specialist Children and Young Person’s ISVA.
+If you are a self-referring adult they can help you explore if you do or do not want to report to the police.
+If you have reported they will advocate for you while your case is investigated and make sure that you receive regular updates from the police.
 They will also make sure that you are well supported if your case goes to court.

 An Independent Sexual Violence Advisor can also help with practical things.
 They might contact an employer on your behalf, help you to arrange meetings to sort out benefits or housing, or simply be someone to call if something related to your experience is worrying you.

 Our nurse or doctor experts can examine you to check that you are ok and look for DNA to support your case, if you decide to report to the police, or if you qualify for the adult self-referral service.